leopoldev404/crispy_be_challenge_leonardo-pol/readme.md

 This repository contains a simple Todo Full-Stack Application entirely developed using **.NET 8** and its latest features.

+With this app you can easily read, add, edit and delete your tasks.

 ### Project structure

 - **.github:** contains CI-CD scripts for Github Actions